SerenityOS/serenity/Documentation/NotesOnWSL.md

 WSL2 installation without going via the 9P network file share.
 The root of your WSL2 distro will begin at the network path `\\wsl$\{distro-name}`.

 Alternatively, you may prefer to copy `Build/_disk_image` and `Build/Kernel/Kernel` to a native Windows partition (e.g. `/mnt/c`) before running `ninja run`, in which case `SERENITY_DISK_IMAGE` will be a regular Windows path (e.g. `'D:\serenity\_disk_image'`)

+When using Visual Studio Code as your IDE running on the Windows host, you can use the [Remote Development extension pack](https://code.visualstudio.com/docs/remote/wsl) to access the files in the WSL file system while not needing to leave your editor.